ING Groep NV Raises Stock Holdings in SBA Communications Co. (NASDAQ:SBAC)

 In other SBA Communications news, EVP Mark R. Ciarfella sold 3,000 shares of SBA Communications stock in a transaction dated Monday, December 13th.
 The stock was sold at an average price of $365.67, for a total transaction of $1,097,010.00.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, Director George R. Krouse, Jr. sold 1,000 shares of SBA Communications stock in a transaction dated Friday, November 19th.
 The stock was sold at an average price of $350.00, for a total value of $350,000.00.
 The disclosure for this sale can be found here.
 Insiders have sold 8,087 shares of company stock valued at $2,954,776 in the last three months.
 2.20% of the stock is owned by corporate insiders.

 A number of research firms have issued reports on SBAC.
-Deutsche Bank Aktiengesellschaft raised their target price on SBA Communications from $359.00 to $370.00 and gave the stock a “buy” rating in a research report on Wednesday, November 3rd.
+Credit Suisse Group raised their target price on SBA Communications from $384.00 to $386.00 and gave the stock an “outperform” rating in a research report on Tuesday, November 2nd.
+KeyCorp raised their target price on SBA Communications from $373.00 to $379.00 and gave the stock an “overweight” rating in a research report on Tuesday, November 2nd.
 Barclays raised their target price on SBA Communications from $372.00 to $378.00 and gave the stock an “overweight” rating in a research report on Tuesday, November 2nd.
-Morgan Stanley raised their target price on SBA Communications from $405.00 to $407.00 and gave the stock an “overweight” rating in a research report on Wednesday, December 1st.
-KeyCorp lifted their price target on SBA Communications from $373.00 to $379.00 and gave the company an “overweight” rating in a research report on Tuesday, November 2nd.
-Finally, Credit Suisse Group lifted their price target on SBA Communications from $384.00 to $386.00 and gave the company an “outperform” rating in a research report on Tuesday, November 2nd.
+Morgan Stanley lifted their price target on SBA Communications from $405.00 to $407.00 and gave the company an “overweight” rating in a research report on Wednesday, December 1st.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price target on SBA Communications from $359.00 to $370.00 and gave the company a “buy” rating in a research report on Wednesday, November 3rd.
 Two equities research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $371.40.

 SBA Communications Company Profile